 Columbia College is committed to providing educational opportunities for all students and assisting them in making their college experience successful and positive.
+The Office of Student Success supports the Columbia College mission by providing, in collaboration with other Divisions, academic resources and educationally-purposeful programs to foster student development and empower students to exceed their academic and professional goals.
 This office is located in the lower level of Edens Library.
-The mission of the Office of Student Success is to create an academically, socially and physically accessible environment for all students by removing barriers to learning.